adbar/simplemma/README.md

 returned.

-The `lang_detector()` function returns a list of language codes along with scores and adds \"unk\" at the end for unknown or out-of-vocabulary words.
+The `lang_detector()` function returns a list of language codes along with their corresponding scores, appending \"unk\" for unknown or out-of-vocabulary words.
 The latter can also be calculated by using the function `in_target_language()` which returns a ratio.

 ``` python
 # import necessary functions